-judicial and arbitral proceedings.
-Generally, disclosure requests must be sufficiently detailed to identify specific (types of) documents and must provide reasons as to why the information requested is relevant to the dispute and material to its outcome.
-This disclosure standard is much more restrictive than the "relevancy" test applied by U.S. courts under Rule 26 or similar state statutes, which do not require a separate showing that the requested information is material to the outcome of the dispute.
-Further, the practice of depositions, interrogatories and requests for admission is uncommon in international arbitral proceedings in the United States and elsewhere.
+As a general rule, the disclosure phase in an international arbitration tends to be much shorter and succinct.
+Unless the parties agree otherwise, the rules of civil procedure governing litigation in the local courts of neither the applicable substantive law (lex causae) nor of the seat of the arbitration (lex arbitri) apply to international arbitration.
+Generally, disclosure requests in arbitration proceedings must be sufficiently detailed to identify specific (types of) documents and must provide reasons as to why the information requested is relevant to the dispute and material to its outcome.
+This disclosure standard is much more restrictive than the "relevancy" test applied by U.S. courts under Rule 26 or similar state statutes, which do not require a separate showing that the requested information is material to the outcome of the dispute.27 Further, the practice of depositions, interrogatories, and requests for admission is uncommon in international arbitral proceedings in the U.S. and elsewhere.28

-II.
-DISCLOSURE POWERS OF INTERNATIONAL ARBITRAL TRIBUNALS IN THE UNITED STATES
+II DISCLOSURE POWERS OF INTERNATIONAL ARBITRAL TRIBUNALS IN THE U.S.

-A. The Relevant Federal and State Statutory Arbitration Provisions
+[A] Relevant Statutory Arbitration Provisions

-Due to its federalist system of government, federal and state statutory arbitration provisions potentially apply to delineate the disclosure power of an international arbitral tribunal seated in the United States.
-Thus, two sources of potentially relevant domestic laws for the conduct of the arbitration apply: (1) the Federal Arbitration Act ("FAA") and (2) the statutory arbitration provisions of the state where the proceedings are held.
-These arbitration laws generally recognize the parties' autonomy to agree upon the availability, scope and timing of disclosure in the arbitration agreement, or ad hoc after a dispute has arisen.
+Due to the U.S. federalist system of government, both federal and state statutory arbitration provisions potentially apply to define the disclosure power of an international arbitral tribunal seated in the U.S.29 Thus, there are two sources of potentially relevant domestic laws for the conduct of an arbitration: (1) the Federal Arbitration Act ("FAA")30 and (2) the statutory arbitration provisions of the state where the proceedings are held.
+These arbitration laws generally recognize the parties' autonomy to agree upon the availability, scope, and timing of disclosure in the arbitration agreement, or ad hoc after a dispute has arisen.31